Building the Future: Women in Construction

 Lack of flexible working hours

 One of the biggest obstacles for women in most workforces is the lack of flexible working hours.
-A report from Deloitte found that more women globally left their jobs in 2022 due to inflexible hours.
-97% of women believe asking for flexible hours could hurt their promotion opportunities

 The lack of quality flexible working opportunities in the construction sector means that less women feel included and their needs represented.
 There are less opportunities for women to progress in construction, with more women in low-skilled, low-paid roles.